orskiva/DT249-CA-C16733465/README.md

 ## Building the classifier
 Data is imported directly from the web as a CSV.
 Having selected for the apppropriate, ''clean'' dataset (not utilising any lines with missing info/categories), the data is split into greater than (g) and less than/equal (l) 50k income.
 Dataset is then split into 75/25, to be used as training and test data respectively.
 The average values of l and g for the test data are calculated.
 These two results ar ethen averaged for each attribute to compute a midpoint or 'class separation value'.
 For each record, each attribute is tested against the midpoint values of l/g datasets.
 The overall result is the greater count of the individual results (<=50K, >50K).
+The test dataset is then applied to the calssifier, and accuracy is calculated against the known l/g values.